lsprangers/lsprangers.github.io/docs/dsa/6. binary search/index.md

 ### Classic Binary Search
 This will find the first exact match, and only returns `mid` if it finds it

-`mid + 1` because we just checked mid, and we know it's not involved, `mid - 1` because of the same logic
+`mid + 1` because you just checked mid, and you know it's not involved, `mid - 1` because of the same logic

 ```python
 while low <= high: